 Elia Urquiza has written, shot, and edited many films, often at the crossroads of documentary and fiction.
 As a producer, Ms. Urquiza has worked in a number of commercial, fiction and non-fiction projects.
 Her recent documentary Next has been screened at festivals around the world.

-Stephanie Varella, Development
+Stephanie Varella, Film and TV Development

 Independent producer and former Vice President of Jerry Bruckheimer TV, who has worked on shows such as CSI, CSI:NY, CSI:MIAMI, Without a Trace, Cold Case, Charmed, Seventh Heaven, Any Day Now, and the new Love Boat.
 She has developed shows with all the major studios- 20th, Warner Brothers, Sony and all the broadcast and cable networks as well as the newer streaming outlets.
 She recently sold a show to Freeform (aka ABC family).